NotPrab/.NET-Deobfuscator/README.md

 - ### NaShaVM
   - [Deoxys](https://github.com/StackUnderflowRE/Deoxys) - Deoxys is a Devirtualization utility for NashaVM, a Virtual Machine which runtime was made in C++/CLI
+  - [TheBear](https://github.com/GabTeix/TheBear) - .NET Devirtualizer for NashaVM that Gabtiex made for nothing.

 - ### Obfuscar
   - [DeObfuscar](https://github.com/XenocodeRCE/DEObfuscar) - An open source deobfuscator for 'Obfuscar'